ipirva/vmw-scripts-arcade/NSX-T/ua-change-tshirt-size/README.md

 ## Attention

-1. Be careful when removing NSX Manager VM from cluster.
+1. Be careful when removing NSX Manager VMs from the NSX-T Manager cluster.
 Make sure that the NSX Manager Cluster is always in a overall STABLE state with a minimum 1 NSX Manager VM.
 2. Once a NSX Manager VM has been removed from cluster, it cannot be reused and it must be deleted.

 ## Run example